-You want to pick something that has registered a handful sales, but not too many.
+You want to pick something that has registered a handful of sales but not too many.
 This is to avoid high competition.
-If you're suddenly competing with thousands of affiliate marketers who promote the same product, your chances of getting sales weaken astronomically.
+If you’re suddenly competing with thousands of affiliate marketers who promote the same product, your chances of getting sales to weaken astronomically.

 #4 Taking a Closer Look

-After you've found 5-10 products which are actually good (and are worth promoting), it will be a good idea to check out their sales pages.
-Try visiting them using a mobile device and then a computer to make sure it looks good and is consistent across all devices.
+After you’ve found 5-10 products that are actually good (and are worth promoting), it will be a good idea to check out their sales pages.
+Try visiting them using a mobile device and then a computer to ensure it looks good and is consistent across all devices.